 2. Monitor Critical Page Changes

-Many people and teams touch your website — developers, UX teams, marketing teams, and of course, you — which can lead to fatal errors that damage your rankings.
+Many people and teams touch your website — developers, UX teams, digital marketing teams, and of course, your team — which can lead to fatal errors that damage your rankings.

 For a site with thousands or millions of pages, it’s impossible to know what exactly changed on your site!